 Comprehensive international health insurance is mandatory for all students.
 The cost of health insurance is included in all ISA programs.
-All other students will be enrolled in HTH Worldwide – Blanket Student Accident and Sickness Insurance.
+All other students will be advised on health insurance.

 Students are not permitted to study in countries where a U.S. Department of State travel warning has been issued.
 All students are encouraged to register with the U.S. Department of State (STEP) Smart Traveler Enrollment Program to register with the local U.S. Embassy/ Consulate abroad and to receive travel alerts/ warnings as well as travel tips and document requirements.